jscriptcoder/minesweeper-elm/README.md

 # minesweeper-elm
-Implementation of MineSweeper in Elm
+Implementation of Minesweeper in Elm